DanhouLi/danhouli.github.io/_pages/teaching.md

   }

   /* 3.
 CONTROL THE LINE EXACTLY */
-  hr.divider {
+  hr.teaching-divider {
-    margin-top: 15px !important; /* Increase this if it is TOO close now! */
+    margin-top: 40px !important; /* Increase this if it is TOO close now! */
     margin-bottom: 40px !important;
     border-top: 1px solid #ddd !important;
   }